milanleonard/SCNC3102/Papers/Initialisation/LearningToLearn.md

 * Focusses on the **initialisation** of the quantum parameters

 ## Introduction
-* We train this RNN using random problem instances from specific classes of problems  -- QUAO for MaxCut, QAOA for Sherrington-Kirkpatrick Ising models, and VQE
+* We train this RNN using random problem instances from specific classes of problems  -- QAOA for MaxCut, QAOA for Sherrington-Kirkpatrick Ising models, and VQE

 ## Quantum Classical Meta Learning
 ### Variational quantum algorithms